Poornima-Muthukumar/DATA512/data-512-final-project/README.md

 Linear regression suits best to find the relationship between a dependent continuous variable (Median Sale Price) and one or more explanatory independent variables (Month/Year).
 Linear regression suits best here because we can see a linear trend in the dataset for housing prices and housing prices are normally distributed.

-I will fit a univariate linear regression model using historical data from (2010- 2019)  where the feature is the weekly dates and the target is the median housing price.
+I will fit a univariate linear regression model using historical data from (2013- 2019)  where the feature is the monthly dates and the target is the median housing price.
 We are all aware of the housing market crash in 2007-2008 and it took the market some time to stabilize after the crash, hence I have decided to train the model with data post-2010.
 I will split the data into (80-20 train test split) and fit a linear regression model using python scikit learn.
 I will also compute the RMSE (root mean square error) as a measure of model performance and use the model to predict housing prices for 2020 and 2021 and compare if the prediction is higher or similar to actual prices.

 # Summary Plots and Visualatization